Gliptal/TPW-Settings/README.md

 - more descriptive parameter names
 - added all unit of measurements to parameter names
 - ERR value will be shown if `.hpp` or `.PRST` files are outdated
-- corrected 'REVERT' buttomn bug
+- corrected 'REVERT' button bug

 [1.4.0]